alexhtaylor/HamSandwich/README.md

 # HamSandwich

-To run this app, download the repository and navigate to the film_web_service directory in your terminal.
+To download this repository, run `git clone https://github.com/alexhtaylor/HamSandwich.git` in your terminal and navigate to the HamSandwich directory.

 Ensure you have Ruby installed by running `ruby -v` in your terminal.